 SEO Research & Strategy

 The Hoth: A very handy service that tries to deliver all of the outside help a blogger, or small business, needs to execute on SEO.
-Through them, you can get SEO research and strategy, content writing (delivered right into your WP site), link building help, guest posting opportunities, and a host of other services.
+Through them, you can get SEO research and strategy, content writing (delivered right into your WP site), link-building help, guest-posting opportunities, and a host of other services.
 You can purchase all of this à la carte, or as a monthly package.
-They fill a much needed gap for many of us!
+They fill a much-needed gap for many of us!

-Ahrefs: Top level monthly service where you can access all sorts of SEO data for creating and executing an SEO strategy.
-The three main services that do this are Ahrefs, SEM Rush and MOZ.
+Ahrefs: Top-level monthly service where you can access all sorts of SEO data for creating and executing an SEO strategy.
+The three main services that do this are Ahrefs, SEM Rush, and MOZ.
 I personally like the Ahrefs interface the best, and their lowest tier at 100/month is relatively competitive.
 But, it’s still 100/month.

-Uber Suggest: A smaller, less robust web based SEO data service than Ahrefs.
+Uber Suggest: A smaller, less robust web-based SEO data service than Ahrefs.
 It’s owned by SEO expert Neil Patel, and competes with the big three I just mentioned above.
-It’s much cheaper, but admittedly does not have the level of detailed information.
+It’s much cheaper but admittedly does not have the level of detailed information.
 Because it’s less expensive, I utilize it to save money.
 Then, when I go into major keyword research mode, I upgrade to Ahrefs for a month.

 HARO: A brilliant service where reporters can find experts to give comments or information for their stories.
 HARO literally stands for “Help A Reporter Out.”
-It’s a very cool tool which helps bloggers in two ways…1) if you’re selected for a quote, you get exposure for your brand as an expert, and 2) you very often will get a backlink to your website, passing on link juice!
+It’s a very cool tool that helps bloggers in two ways…1) if you’re selected for a quote, you get exposure for your brand as an expert, and 2) you very often will get a backlink to your website, passing on link juice!
 It’s a win, win, win (two for you, one for the reporter)!